-Many countries, including Armenia, have talented athletes that have gained international recognition for their excellence in different sports.
+Many countries, including Armenia, have talented athletes who have gained international recognition for their excellence in different sports.
 Armenia is not a country that is often associated with world-renowned sports talent, but there is no denying that the small Eurasian nation has a rich tapestry of athletic heritage.
 From Olympic champions to professional sports superstars, Armenian athletes have developed a well-rounded presence in a variety of athletic fields.
 Fans all over the world count on them to win side cash on avalon-slot.com while enjoying sports betting.
 In honor of the great athletes throughout the years, here are some of the most famous Armenian athletes in history.

 Hovhannes Hambartsumyan is considered one of the most talented Armenian athletes of all time.
 Born in Yerevan in 1947, Hambartsumyan is a two-time Olympic gold medalist who represented the Soviet Union in both the 1972 and 1976 Games.
 A renowned track and field athlete, Hambartsumyan won gold in the 3000-meter steeplechase and the 10,000-meter race in the 1972 Summer Olympics.
 He followed up this impressive feat with silver in the 1976 Summer Olympic 10,000-meter race.
 A member of the elite group of Olympic gold medal athletes, Hambartsumyan continues to be well-respected to this day.